-- They tell themselves things such as “Age is meaningless." or "She’s mature for her age.”
+- They tell themselves things such as “Age is meaningless." or "They're mature for their age.”

 - They grew up in a family where sexual abuse seemed “normal”.

-- They view child pornography, and think “everyone is doing it”.
+- They view child sexual abuse material, and think “everyone is doing it.”

 Some people are sexual with children because they act impulsively or take advantage of an opportunity: